pedroespecial101/ebay-mcp-server/README.md

 1. **Database Integration**: Move token storage from `.env` file to a secure database
 2. **Multiple User Support**: Allow the server to manage tokens for multiple eBay seller accounts
 3. **More eBay APIs**: Expand the available functions to cover additional eBay APIs
-4. **Expanded MCP Test UI**: Add more features to the testing interface
+4. **Expanded MCP Inspector**: Add more features to the testing interface
 5. **Automated Test Suite**: Develop comprehensive tests for all components
    - Order Management API
    - Fulfillment API